Courses

 HTBA

-NURS 9535b, Clinical DNP Practicum IIIJoan Combellick
+NURS 9535b, Clinical DNP Practicum IIIStaff

 This course is the third and final in a series of three Clinical DNP Practica in which students gain experience in preparing for, developing, implementing, evaluating, and disseminating their DNP projects.
 In this final practicum, students evaluate and disseminate their DNP project implementation findings.
 They develop a plan with their outside mentors/experts to disseminate DNP project findings to the healthcare system or agency where the project was implemented.
 This includes recommendations for scaling and sustainability.
 The expected outcome is completion of the final DNP project phases: evaluation and dissemination.
 This course is required for all Clinical DNP students after successful completion of Fall semester Year 3.
 4 Course cr